 New Jersey sports betting: FAQ

-New Jersey is well-positioned for online sports betting, as a framework for online wagering is already in place.
-It is currently only one of three states, with Pennsylvania about to become the fourth, to offer at least some form of regulated online gambling.
+New Jersey is currently only one of three states, with Pennsylvania about to become the fourth, to offer at least some form of regulated online gambling.

 Under existing law, any Atlantic City casino authorized to offer a game can offer the same game online, in so long as it possesses an iGaming license.
-Borgata, Caesars casinos, Golden Nugget, Resorts, and Tropicana already have an online gambling license, with yet to be opened casinos Hard Rock Casino and Ocean Resort Casino expected to launch their own legal operations in summer 2018.
+Borgata, Caesars casinos, Golden Nugget, Resorts, and Tropicana already have an online gambling license, as do newly opened Hard Rock Casino and Ocean Resort Casino.

 - Money line